goauthentik/authentik/website/docs/users-sources/sources/protocols/kerberos/index.md

 ## SPNEGO

-You need to create a principal for authentik and a keytab:
+You need to create both a principal (a unique identity that represents a user or service in a Kerberos network) for authentik and a keytab file:

 ```bash
 $ kadmin